 There are, however, some important differences between AHAs and BHAs:

-- BHAs penetrate more deeply: AHAs are water-soluble, so they only exfoliate the skin's surface.
-But BHAs are oil-soluble, so they can pass through sebum and get deep into the pores.
+- BHAs penetrate more deeply: Since AHAs are water-soluble, they only exfoliate the skin’s surface.
+BHAs are oil-soluble, so they can pass through sebum and get deep into the pores.

 - BHAs reduce oil production: While AHAs don’t have an effect on sebum, BHAs actually slow down its secretion to help control oily skin.